ppb/ppb-vector/docs/index.rst

 .. note::
    ``ppb-vector`` follows the semver_ (semantic versioning) convention.
-   In a nutshell, we commit to forward compatibility within a major version: code that works with v1.0 ought to work with any 1.x release.
+   In a nutshell, we commit to forward compatibility within a major version: code that works with version 1.0 ought to work with any 1.x release.

 .. _semver: https://semver.org